mr-anton-t/axe-playwright-report/README.md

 ### 2. Configure scan options (optional)

 Having accessibility env file gives you the flexibility to customize your scan settings.
-With config file it allows:
+With the config file it allows:
 - enable/disable scanning (default: `on`)
 - custom output directory (default: `axe-playwright-report`)
 - enable/disable screenshots capture (default: `off`)